openebs-archive/openebs-docs/docs/deployjiva.md

       default                         13h
       ```

-5. Now, you have deployed OpenEBS cluster with Jiva Engine.
+5. You have now deployed OpenEBS cluster with Jiva Engine.
 It can create OpenEBS Jiva volume on default storage pool.
 By default, OpenEBS Jiva volume runs with 3 replica count.

 6. Get the sample PVC yaml which can be used to create OpenEBS Jiva volume with default CAS Template values.
-The following command will help you to get the sample pvc yaml file *pvc-standard-jiva-default.yaml*.
+The following command will help you get the sample pvc yaml file *pvc-standard-jiva-default.yaml*.

       ```
       git clone https://github.com/openebs/openebs.git
       cd openebs/k8s/demo/
       ```

-      This sample PVC yaml will use default storage class *openebs-standard* created as part of **openebs-operator.yaml** installation.
+      This sample PVC yaml will use default storage class *openebs-standard* created as part of *openebs-operator.yaml* installation.

 7. Apply the sample pvc yaml to create Jiva volume using the following command.